Subsidy Tracker User Guide

 Year: The year in which a specific subsidy (or portion of a multi-year subsidy) was awarded or disbursed.
 When the data relate to a fiscal year, this is indicated in the Notes field below.

 Subsidy value: The dollar amount specific in the source document.
 We indicate in the Notes whether the amount is an actual or a projected amount (the latter being common in projects in which payouts are based on company performance with regard to job creation or investment).
 We converted amounts showing cents to full-dollar figures.
 In programs with many recipients we sometimes eliminated listings involving minimal amounts.
 Entries with negative amounts or zero were also deleted.

 Program name: we used the program name given on the data source.
 You can see a list of the programs included in the database by looking at the Inventory of Data Sources.
 Listings of city and county programs begin with the name of the locality.

-Subsidy type: we divided the various subsidy programs into 9 broad categories:
+Type of subsidy: we divided the various subsidy programs into 11 broad categories:

 - tax credit/rebate – these include corporate income tax credits, sales tax exemptions and other programs in which a company’s tax obligation is reduced or the firm is rebated taxes previously paid.

 - property tax abatement – most taxes on real property and business personal property are paid at the local level, but we include some programs in which the state allows companies to reduce their payments for the state and/or local portions of their property tax obligations, usually by reducing the valuation of property subject to the tax.

 - MEGADEAL - Those entries on subsidy packages worth $75 million or more each that were compiled using not only official disclosure sources.